The Pelvic Floor

 Generally you should wait 6 weeks after delivery (vaginal or c-section) to allow for sufficient tissue healing before coming in for a pelvic floor assessment.
 You can also ask your doctor or OBGYN if you have any specific concerns.

-You can call us to book a quick information session provided by our pelvic floor physiotherapist to learn more about this type of physio and together you can decide if this type of physio is right for you.
+You can call us to book a quick information session provided by our pelvic health physiotherapist to learn more about this type of physio and together you can decide if this type of physio is right for you.

 *Please note that we are only able to treat cis-gender female patients (18+) for pelvic floor physiotherapy at this time.